ayhamo/suicide_risk_assessment/README.md

 # Suicide Risk Assessment Program

-suicide risk assessment  using A.I to assess given text and give predictions

-and represent the predictions in an appropriate charts and formats
+suicide risk assessment using A.I. to assess given text and give predictions and represent the predictions in an appropriate charts and formats